New Homes in Cricklewood

 Royal Gateway

-• Welcome to Royal Gateway, where comfort meets convenience.
-Residents can take advantage of an on-site gym, lounge, and concierge, plus rooftop gardens provide breath-taking panoramic views of Central London.
-Nearby stations are within a short 5 minute walk, offering quick access to the city.
-Royal Gateway is ideally placed to benefit from some of London's most prestigious universities, including Imperial Campus.
+• Royal Gateway is where comfort meets convenience, with spacious 1, 2 and 3-bedroom apartments and generous amenities available.
+Residents have access to an on-site gym, lounge, concierge and our rooftop gardens which provide breath-taking panoramic views of Central London.
+Nearby stations are within a short 5-minute walk, offering quick access to the City and beyond.

 Ridgeway Views